Tim Lovell

 Timothy Lovell (born February 8, 2002) is an American professional ice hockey player.
-He is currently under contract with Greenville Swamp Rabbits of the ECHL.
+He is currently under contract with HC Neftekhimik Nizhnekamsk of the Kontinental Hockey League (KHL).
 He played college ice hockey for Boston College, Arizona State and Michigan.

 Early life

 Lovell was born to Tim and Anne Lovell in Bad Nauheim, Germany while his father was playing ice hockey for Rote Teufel Bad Nauheim.
 His father played college ice hockey at Maine and UMass.
 He has two younger sisters, Lillian and Annabelle, and a younger brother, George.

 After his father retired from ice hockey, they moved to Hingham, Massachusetts where he founded Lovell Hockey.
 He played ice hockey for the Boston Advantage midget program, where he was coached by his father.

 Playing career

 Junior

 Lovell began the 2019–20 season, with the Chicago Steel where recorded one assist in four games.
 On November 29, 2019, he was traded to the Des Moines Buccaneers.
 He finished the season scoring five goals and 11 assists in 27 games with the Buccaneers.
 Following the season he was named to the USHL All-Rookie Second Team.